 Ephesians chapter 4 is quite simple to understand in a cursory sense; but even though it is pretty straightforward instruction, it contains at least five profound truths that are both essential to spiritual maturity and important to thoroughly understand.
 Notice one of them in particular, the topic of this week’s Bible study, in Ephesians 4:26-27:

 Everyone deals with anger.
-This passage states that some anger is righteous, while other anger is sinful.
-As James Boice said, “It is as wrong not to be angry in a situation demanding anger, such as gross injustice, as it is to be angry at the wrong time and for the wrong reasons.”1 In addition, whichever of the two angers you feel, this passage teaches that you must deal with it swiftly, lest Satan use the delay to exploit you and through you, the body of Christ.
+This passage implies that some anger is right-eous, while other anger is sinful.
+As James Boice said, “It is as wrong not to be angry in a situation demanding anger, such as gross injustice, as it is to be angry at the wrong time and for the wrong reasons.”1 In addition, whichever of the two angers you feel, this passage teaches that you must deal with it swiftly, lest Satan use the delay to exploit you and, through you, the body of Christ.

-This week we will concentrate on No. 2, anger.
-There are four powerful insights about anger that I want us to glean from this week’s passage (4:26-27).
+In this study we will concentrate on No. 2, anger.
+There are four powerful insights about anger that I want us to glean from this week’s passage (4:26- 27).
 Those truths make up this week’s outline:

 II.
 THE SANCTION OF ANGER